 What is a CPL Filter?

 CPL stands for Circular Polarizer.
-Circular in this context refers to the method the filter uses to achieve polarization.
+Circular in this context refers to the filter’s method to achieve polarization.
 It differs from older linear polarizers, which do not perform well with modern camera metering and autofocus systems.
 Any camera with autofocus qualifies (AF).

-A CPL filter consists of two specialized glasses that can be inserted in front of a camera lens.
-You can rotate each of the glasses to achieve the level of polarization that you need.
+A CPL filter consists of two specialized glasses that can be inserted before a camera lens.
+You can rotate each of the glasses to achieve the level of polarization you need.

 Effects of a CPL Filter